frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/ts-notations.md

 <img src="/resources/ts-nmos.png"/>

-In the absence of any charge on the gate, transistor will be in a non-conducting state and no current will flow from the drain to the source.
+In the absence of any charge on the gate, the transistor will be in a non-conducting state and no current will flow from the drain to the source.
 If sufficient positive charge is placed on the gate, the transistor will be in a conducting state and current will flow from the drain to the source. <br/>
 See "Introduction to VLSI Systems" by Mead and Conway, page 2.